echristiaans/ansible/roles/app_tentacle/README.md

 	 tentacleport: '10933'															# Tentacle listen port.
      tentacleconfdest: 'C:\\scripts\\configure_tentacle.ps1'                        # Tentacle configuration Posh script location.
      tentacleconfigure: true                                                        # Run the configuration or not (do not forget to change this to false after succesful run!)
+     tentacleremoveconfig: true                                                     # Set tentacleremoveconfig: true to delete the tentacle specified in the vars
+                                                                                    # Combine this with the tentacleconfigure: false en reprovision you tentacle.

 Dependencies
 ------------